2019 Trump–Ukraine scandal: Ukraine and the Bidens

 In 2014, the Obama administration was trying to provide diplomatic support to the post-2014 Ukrainian revolution Yatsenyuk government in Ukraine, and then-vice president Joe Biden was "at the forefront" of those efforts.
-Biden's son Hunter Biden joined the board of directors of Burisma Holdings, a Ukrainian energy company, on April 18, 2014.
+Hunter Biden joined the board of directors of Burisma Holdings on April 18, 2014.
 Hunter, then an attorney with Boies Schiller Flexner, was hired to help Burisma with corporate governance best practices, and a consulting firm in which Hunter is a partner was also retained by Burisma.
 In a December 2015 interview, Joe Biden said he had never discussed Hunter's work at Burisma.
 Joe Biden traveled to Ukrainian capital Kyiv on April 21, 2014, and urged the Ukrainian government "to reduce its dependence on Russia for supplies of natural gas".
 He discussed how the United States could help provide technical expertise for expanding domestic production of natural gas.

 Since 2012, the Ukrainian prosecutor general had been investigating Burisma's owner, oligarch Mykola Zlochevsky, over allegations of money laundering, tax evasion, and corruption.
 In 2015, Viktor Shokin became the prosecutor general, inheriting the investigation.
 The Obama administration, other governments, and non-governmental organizations soon became concerned that Shokin was not adequately pursuing corruption in Ukraine, was protecting the political elite, and was regarded as "an obstacle to anti-corruption efforts".
 Among other issues, he was slow-walking the investigation into Zlochevsky and Burisma, to the extent that Obama administration officials were considering launching their own criminal investigation into the company for possible money laundering.
 Shokin has said he believes he was fired because of his Burisma investigation, where Hunter Biden was allegedly a subject.
 However, that investigation was dormant at the time Shokin was fired.
 In December 2015, then-vice president Biden visited Kyiv and informed the Ukrainian government that $1 billion in loan guarantees would be withheld unless anti-corruption reforms were implemented, including the removal of Shokin.
 Ukraine's parliament voted to dismiss Shokin in March 2016.
 The loan guarantees were finally approved on June 3, after additional reforms were made.